hactar-is/wagtail-meilisearch/README.md

 #### 1.0.0
 * Big speed improvements thanks to using Meilisearch's native ranking system
-* Adds faceting (this is undocument as yet while I work out if it's any good)
+* Adds faceting
+* Adds filtering
+* Adds typing throughout

 #### 0.17.3
 * Fixes a bug where the meilisearch indexes could end up with a wrong maxTotalHits